Elementary and Secondary Education Act (ESEA) Programs Administered by the Federal Programs Unit

 Title I, Part D provides funds for youth in state-operated institutions.
 It also provides assistance to school districts who work with local correctional facilities.
 Colorado receives formula funds based on the number of students in state institutions and costs per pupil.

 Title II, Part A is intended to increase student academic achievement by improving teacher and principal quality.
 These funds can be used to prepare, train and recruit high-quality teachers and principals capable of ensuring that all children will achieve to high standards.
-This site also includes information on Highly Qualified Teachers
+This site also includes information on Highly Qualified Teachers and Paraprofessionals.

 Title II, Part B is a competitive grant that is intended to increase the academic achievement of students in math and/or science by enhancing the content knowledge and teaching skills of classroom teachers.
 This grant provides districts and schools with the opportunity to partner with institutions of higher education.